It is one of the richest horse races in the world, and one of the most wagered-upon too.

 The Grand National remains a staple of the National Hunt calendar, and the April showpiece continues to attract some of the best steeplechasers on the planet to Aintree each spring.

-A race of this magnitude requires a prize money fund to match, and there is a whopping £1 million total kitty on the table for the Grand National each year, though this will be slightly lower in 2021 at £750,000.
+A race of this magnitude requires a prize money fund to match, and there is a whopping £1 million total kitty on the table for the Grand National each year, though this was slightly lower in 2021 at £750,000.
 That, allied to the history and prestige of the race, details why the famous renewal is so desired by owners, trainers and jockeys the world over.

 But how much does each horse earn for their connections at the Grand National, and are there payments for the winning trainer and jockey too?